 Will I be hit by a tax bill when I release money from my pension?

 You can take the first 25% of your pension pot tax free.
 After that, any withdrawals are taxable as income.
 The amount of tax charged depends on which tax bracket you fall into once all of your income sources, including any money that you take from your pension, have been added up.

 Do I need to provide SERPS documents to access my money?

 No, you don’t.
 When you opted out of SERPS all of your savings would have been transferred to your new retirement savings scheme.
 At this point it was no longer SERPS savings and just became an uncategorised part of your savings.
 When facilitating pension release you are therefore accessing any or all of your pension pot.

 How would a financial adviser help me?

 Pension release can be a great asset in difficult financial times but because of how it may affect your retirement savings, income and legal status, it is essential that you obtain advice before accessing your fund.
-A financial adviser will look at your unique requirements and aspirations for the future, assess how your retirement savings may be affected and highlight the ways in which pension release could impact on your lifestyle and finances.
+A financial adviser will look at your unique requirements and aspirations for the future, assess the impact on your retirement savings and highlight the ways in which pension release could impact on your lifestyle and finances.